 '''

-Get the instantiated chaincodes in the channel if specify channel, or get installed,

-→chaincodes on the peer

-Usage:

-peer chaincode list [flags]

-Flags:

--C, --channelID string

-The channel on which this command should be...

---connectionProfile string Connection profile that provides the necessary...

-→connection information for the network.
-Note: currently only supported for,

-\rightarrowproviding peer connection information

--h, --help

-help for list

 --installed

 Get the installed chaincodes on a peer

+Get the instantiated chaincodes on a channel

 --instantiated

-Get the instantiated chaincodes on a channel

 --peerAddresses stringArray The addresses of the peers to connect to

---tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root.
+--tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root

 →cert files of the peers to connect to.
-The order and number of certs specified,
+The order and number of certs specified

-⇒should match the --peerAddresses flag
+→should match the --peerAddresses flag

-'''

-'''

 Global Flags:

 --cafile string

-Path to file containing PEM-encoded.
+Path to file containing PEM-encoded

 →trusted certificate(s) for the ordering endpoint

+Path to file containing PEM-encoded X509

 --certfile string

-Path to file containing PEM-encoded X509

-ightharpoonuppublic key to use {f for} mutual TLS communication {f with} the orderer endpoint
+→public key to use for mutual TLS communication with the orderer endpoint

 --clientauth

 Use mutual TLS when communicating with

-→the orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

 --keyfile string

-Path to file containing PEM-encoded.
+Path to file containing PEM-encoded

 →private key to use for mutual TLS communication with the orderer endpoint

 -o, --orderer string

 Ordering service endpoint

---ordererTLSHostnameOverride string The hostname override to use when,

-\rightarrowvalidating the TLS connection to the orderer.
+→validating the TLS connection to the orderer

 --t1s

 Use TLS when communicating with the...

 →orderer endpoint

+→certificate expiration checks during TLS handshakes with the orderer endpoint

 --transient string

 Transient map of arguments in JSON

-⇔encoding
+→encoding

 '''